Flakie’s ADB GUI App

 This integration is optional and you can still use port forwarding (or any other remote method) if preferred, or just use on your LAN.

 I am working on version 3 and there is a small writeup of the new features and a screenshot of my test version below (so you can get a feel of what it will look like).
-I aim to have it released before the end of March but this date is not written in stone.
+I aim to have it released in the Summer, 2021.

 To really take advantage of my app you should also download the scrcpy app.